 It is especially important to not take any legal highs or illegal drugs whist training and racing as this can impact on your health and make you more prone to heat exhaustion.

-IF YOU FEEL UNWELL DURING THE RACE
+IF YOU FEEL UNWELL DURING THE EVENT

 If you feel yourself getting confused or too hot, or very weak, this may be a sign of heat stroke and you must stop immediately and get help from one of the medical team.
-Heat stroke is a very serious condition, common in runners doing marathons.
+Heat stroke is a very serious condition, especially common in runners doing marathons.
 Those that suffer severe consequences are those that don’t listen to their body saying stop.
 It is much safer to stop than push yourself and collapse before the finish line.

 MEDICAL SERVICES ON RACE DAY